6 Professional Responsibilities, Ethics, & Copyright

 Facing Ethical Issues

-1. Failure to Follow Practices, Advice or Judgement
+1. Failure to follow practices, advice, or judgment

 2. Honest and constructive criticism of technical work

 Another example of a possible ethical dilemma is when an engineer is ethically obligated to “offer honest and constructive criticism of technical work, and acknowledge and correct errors.”
 Engineers have a professional responsibility to uphold high standards of accuracy and integrity in technical work.
 For example, a peer-reviewed journal publication may contain an error or otherwise erroneous information that should be pointed out to the authors and corrected in the journal, thereby contributing to the overall quality of the field.
 However, balancing the obligation to provide honest and constructive criticism with the potential to cause unintended professional harm to the authors can pose an ethical dilemma.
-The key to resolving this dilemma is balancing ethical obligations to uphold the quality and integrity of technical work and considering potential harm.
+How might one ethically navigate this issue?
+Hint: Resolving this dilemma is balancing ethical obligations to uphold the quality and integrity of technical work and considering potential harm.
 Approaching the situation with professionalism, empathy, and a focus on constructive improvement would be one way, and perhaps the best way, to resolve this dilemma.

 Other Examples of Ethical Concerns